Feng Dao: Liao

-By spring 947, however, Emperor Taizong was faced with numerous Han mutinies due to his harsh raids against the population.
-He decided to leave his brother-in-law Xiao Han in charge of Kaifeng while he himself took the Later Jin wealth and its key officials north, back to Liao proper.
-He died on the way, and the Liao generals supported his nephew Yelü Ruan as his successor (as Emperor Shizong).
-Emperor Shizong, after arresting Zhao (who had wanted to take the throne himself) thereafter declared himself emperor.
-Meanwhile, Liu Zhiyuan, in this power vacuum, declared himself emperor of a new Later Han (as its Emperor Gaozu) and advanced south, quickly entering Kaifeng after Xiao withdrew from it, and took over most of Later Jin territory.
+By the spring of 947, however, Emperor Taizong was faced with numerous mutinies by his Han Chinese soldiers due to his harsh raids against the population.
+He decided to leave his brother-in-law Xiao Han in charge of Kaifeng while he himself took the imperial treasury and the empire's key officials north, back to securely Khitan lands.
+He died on the way.
+The Liao generals supported his nephew Yelü Ruan as his successor (posthumously remembered as Emperor Shizong).
+Yelü Ruan first imprisoned Zhao (who still coveted the throne) and then declared himself emperor.
+Meanwhile, amid the power vacuum, Liu Zhiyuan declared himself emperor of a new Later Han dynasty and advanced south, quickly entering Kaifeng as Xiao withdrew from it and overrunning most of Liao's southern territory, previously held by the Later Jin.